-Head north-west into the Holcombe valley and up the other side, then south along the ridge of Huddinknoll Hill and back down into the valley, then east/north-east back to Painswick.
+Head northwest into the Holcombe valley and up the other side, then south along the ridge of Huddinknoll Hill and back down into the valley, then east/northeast back to Painswick.

-- > Turn left out of The Falcon and head uphill along the main road through Painswick (New Street) - > Just after the traffic lights (immediately after Bank House, opposite Bell Yard) turn left up a tarmac drive (Hollyhock Lane) - > Turn to the left at the top of the driveway and then to the right by a large tree, the drive narrows to a pedestrian footpath here - > Go straight across the residential road (Hyett Close) and along another pedestrian footpath thru houses - > Turn right at the next road (Churchill Way) and walk past school on your left
+Turn left out of The Oak, and follow the road (St Mary's St) as it bends to the right just before the churchyard entrance.
+At the main road (A46) turn right and head slightly uphill through Painswick (New Street)

+Just after the traffic lights, immediately after Bank House, turn left up a tarmac drive (Hollyhock Lane)

+Turn to left at top of driveway and then to right by a large tree, the drive narrows to a pedestrian footpath here

-- > Immediately after the school turn left up another footpath (school field on your left, houses on right) - > Follow the Public Footpath sign to the left (the path goes through the trees to the left of the track) - > After 25 yards go through metal kissing gate ahead (large white sign to the side); ignore tracks to left & right - > Turn right and go down the right side of the field, slightly downhill, heading for the valley - > Go through green metal kissing gate & continue straight ahead down the valley (fence on left, trees on right) - > Go through wooden kissing gate & bear right to head up the right side of the field, trees on your right - > Go through kissing gate & head uphill, up the right side of the field
+- > Go straight across the residential road (Hyett Close) and along another footpath through houses - > Turn right at the next road (Churchill Way) and walk past school on your left - > Immediately after the school turn left up a footpath (school field on your left, houses on right) - > Follow the Public Footpath sign to the left (the path goes through the trees to the left of the track)

+After 25 yards go through metal kissing gate ahead (large white sign to the side); ignore tracks to left & right

+Turn right and go down the right side of the field, slightly downhill, heading for the valley

+Go through green metal kissing gate & continue straight ahead down the valley (fence on left, trees on right)

+Go through wooden kissing gate & bear right to head up the right side of the field, trees on your right

+Go through a second wooden kissing gate and head uphill, up the right side of the field